 For reasons of compliance with our Safeguarding policy, anyone under the age of 18 must be accompanied by a responsible adult on the pilgrimage.
-Those under

-16 must be accompanied by a responsible adult at all times.
+Those under 16 must be accompanied by a responsible adult at all times.
 This means that they must be in the same 'chapter', and if a child drops out of the walk during the day, a responsible adult must drop out also.
 This 'responsible adult' must be a parent, guardian, or a person arranged in advance with the parent or guardian, known to the child.
 The name of the responsible adult must be specified when booking, with the knowledge and consent of the person so named.

-Since parents or guardians are present on the Pilgrimage, children remain their responsibility, not the Latin Mass Society's, and for the purposes of the Pilgrimage we do not ask our volunteers to undergo DBS (Criminal Records) checks, as we would for an event involving the supervision of children.
-Accordingly, the decision by a parent or guardian any point in the pilgrimage to not comply with the above requirements will be interpreted by the LMS as a decision by the parent or guardian to cease participation in the pilgrimage.
-The LMS will not and cannot hold responsibility for any child: they remain the sole responsibility of the named parent or guardian.
+Since parents or guardians are present on the Pilgrimage, children remain their responsibility, not the Latin Mass Society's.
+The decision by a parent or guardian any point in the pilgrimage not to comply with the above requirements will be interpreted by the LMS as a decision by the parent or guardian to cease participation in the pilgrimage.